|ArcGIS Runtime SDK for Android||ArcGIS Runtime SDK for iOS||ArcGIS Runtime SDK for .NET|

 git clone, configure, and immediately start developing with this app to allow your users to collect field data and collaborate with other users in a disconnected environment using a web map.

 The app is pre-configured to use a Portland Tree Survey demo web map.
-The data in the web map is comprised of separate
+Data in the web map is comprised of separate layers.
+One layer contains the locations for all the street trees, while the other layers contain the street tree records, such as tree inspections and tree species.

 You can make this app your own by configuring it to use your own web map.